2017 NFL Media Access Policy (PDF Version)

 If a team gives its players two days off after a game, meaning no team meetings or practice on Monday (in addition to the typical Tuesday off day), the team must arrange for key players to be available to local media on Monday.
 The purpose is to ensure player availability between Sunday and Wednesday for media that are reporting on your team every day.
 This ensures compliance with the requirement that the locker room be open four days during the practice week for player interviews.

-The following is a summary of access requirements for Head Coaches, Assistant Coaches and Players:
+The following is a summary of access requirements for Head Coaches, Assistant Coaches (coordinators/assistant head coaches, primary position coaches) and Players:

 Head Coaches – In addition to holding a news conference after every game, head coaches must be available on a regular basis to the media that regularly cover the team.
 At a minimum, the head coach must be available to the local media at least four days during each practice week from training camp through the end of the season.
 The head coach must be available to local media the day after all games – including Thursday, Saturday and Monday night games – either in person or via conference call.
 The head coach must also be available to the opposing team’s media each week via conference call.